Coombe Hill and Chequers trail

 Chequers is a 16th-century mansion, although there has been a house on the site since the 12th century.
 The house was given to the nation as a country retreat for the serving Prime Minister in 1917 and it has been used for that purpose since 1921.
 In that time, the mansion has been visited by numerous presidents, prime ministers, leaders and monarchs, from all corners of the world.

 Take great care crossing the road here; it is on a blind corner with fast moving traffic.
+It can be particularly difficult to hear approaching traffic in windy weather.
 On the opposite side, head to your left.
 Follow the track uphill signposted Ridgeway Bridleway to a signpost showing the South Bucks Way.
 You are now in a woodland area with numerous crossing footpaths.
 Continue to follow the Ridgeway signs and ignore any other signs, including any further bridleways.
 The waymarks on posts (with the acorn symbol) will also help you keep to the route.
-Eventually you will emerge onto a road with a private driveway on your right.
+Eventually you will emerge onto a road with a private driveway on your right

 Coombe Hill car park, grid ref SP 851062